chetanboradeone2n/devops-bootcamp-assignments/README.md

 - [Setup Instructions](#setup-instructions)
 - [Testing the API](#testing-the-api)

-# Assignment 2 & 3 - Containerizing the REST API

-The assignment 2 & 3 builds upon Assignment 1 by containerizing the Student REST API using Docker and Docker Compose.
-The application now runs in containers, making it more portable and easier to deploy.
+# Assignment 5 - Deploy the Flask Application On Bare Metal UTM Vagrant Using Nginx as Reverse Proxy

+The 5 builds on the assignment 4.
+Here the flask application is deployed on bare metal UTM vagrant.
+Two api containers are created and nginx is used as a reverse proxy load balacer between the two flask application.
+Both of these flask applications are connected to the postgreSQL container.

 ## Problem Statement
 In many applications, CRUD operations form the foundation of data management.
-The assignment 2 & 3 aims to simulate a real-world scenario where you containerise a versioned, environment-configurable RESTful API to manage student data using a PostgreSQL database.
-This assignment focuses to containerize a simple, yet extensible, REST API web server capable of performing CRUD operations on student records, with an emphasis on using environment variables for configuration and supporting database schema migrations.
+The assignment 5 aims to simulate a real-world scenario where you containerise a versioned, environment-configurable RESTful API to manage student data using a PostgreSQL database.
+This application uses UTM vagrant as a tool for virtulazation bare metal.

 ## What This Repository Solves
-This repository provides a solution to containerise building and managing student data through a REST API interface.
-The backend is powered by Python Flask and connected to a PostgreSQL database.
-The API includes versioned endpoints (e.g., `/api/v1/`) for future scalability, supports schema migrations via SQL files, and uses environment variables for secure configuration.
-This solution can be easily extended to larger systems and can serve as a base for integrating authentication, authorization, and frontend interfaces.
+This repository demonstrates how to implement load balancing for a Flask REST API using Nginx as a reverse proxy.

+The solution includes:
+- Two Flask application instances running on different ports (8081, 8082)
+- Nginx reverse proxy with round-robin load balancing
+- Containerized deployment using Docker Compose
+- High availability and horizontal scaling concepts

 ## Features
 The API supports the following operations: